Settlement services - Canada

 When the customer receives the documents back from CBL, the customer must do the following:

 - Send an appropriate free of payment receipt instruction to CBL (see the relevant instruction specifications).
+N.B.
+It is important that the customer sends this settlement instruction to CBL before sending the above documentation to RBC Investor & Treasury Services.

 - Send to RBC Investor & Treasury Services at the following address: